 Fly Fish Guanaja has designed an ideal program to fish the Faraway Cayes with plenty of style, and awesome accommodations, cuisine, and other amenities given the ultra-remote location.
 Best of all is the schedule designed to keep the flats pristine and unpressured for the foreseeable future.
 The program only runs from March until the first week of June.
-The Faraway Cayes are fished on a three weeks on, one week off schedule.
-That totals about 60 days fishing per year, with no more than five anglers at any given time — a fraction of the traffic of any other permit destination.
+The Faraway Cayes are only fished three weeks per month, with a maximum of five anglers per week.
+That means only about 50 anglers per year — a fraction of the traffic of any other permit destination.

 The Faraway Cayes are part of a massive reef system stretching for hundreds of miles offshore of Honduras (and eventually into Nicaraguan waters).
 It is not continuous, but cut through with channels, and with blue water separating sections of reef.
 The depth is variable, with deeper flats comprising the majority of the terrain, but with plenty of cayes, sandbars, turtle grass flats, and other shallow structure on the back side of the solid coral.
 The shallow water is clustered in select areas along the reef, often separated by long distances in between.